cjs226/jumpcloud/README.md

 JumpCloud Cookbook
 ==================

-This cookbook installs the JumpCloud agent and employs the agent to:
+This cookbook installs the JumpCloud agent and can employ the agent to:

 * tag the system
 * remove the system from JumpCloud when the system is shutdown

-All activity is logged to syslog.
+Also, a recipe to install a Nagios plugin to verify the system as been tagged is included.

 Recipes
 =======